What do the colored dots mean?

 Can I see a list of the coal-fired units?

-Yes, click on “Table” in the top left corner of the map.
+Yes, click on “Table” in the top left corner of the map or download the data in spreadsheet form here.

 How were the carbon dioxide figures derived?